We’re headed next to Qingdao to look for my grandfather’s birthplace and the house my great-grandparents built.

 My Grandfather’s Story

 My grandfather was born in Tsingtao (Qingdao) in 1916, but the family moved when he was two years old to Tsinan (currently Jinan).
-He lived in this house (pictured left) until he went to boarding school in PyongYang, Korea from 7th-10th grade (1927-1931), in part to escape from the civil war that had broken out in China.
+He lived in this house (pictured above) until he went to boarding school in PyongYang, Korea from 7th-10th grade (1927-1931), in part to escape from the civil war that had broken out in China.
 My grandfather left China in 1931 to finish his last two years of high school in the United States and he remained there to attend university.
 He did see the infamous Scott residence of Qingdao being built during his return in 1935 for a family reunion.

 He returned to China in late 1943 as a 1st Lieutenant in the U.S. Army Medical Corps in the China Burma India (CBI) Theater of World War II.
 After receiving some preliminary training in India, he flew to Kunming, China and continued along the Burma road to Chiang Kai Shek’s Second Army headquarters.
 He remained in China until early 1945 and returned to the U.S. thereafter to rejoin my grandmother.